Marvel Movies Ranked: The Best and Worst MCU Films

 Though Avengers: Endgame stormed into theaters a year after Avengers: Infinity War’s release and undid a lot of its downbeat story elements, it’s hard to forget that feeling of sitting in the dark in complete shock as the credits rolled on Infinity War knowing that, for once, an MCU villain had been triumphant and killed off so many Marvel superheroes (and half the universe) with a simple snap of his fingers.

 Essentially, the blockbuster is simply a matter of watching people you already like arrive in a string of scenes for over two and a half hours, but that doesn’t make the process any less enjoyable, and that end battle against Thanos and his hordes could have been ripped straight from an Avengers event comic.
 From the death of Vision, to our heroes’ feeble attempts to thwart the Mad Titan, to the shocking demise of Black Panther, Spider-Man et al, Infinity War unveils an end sequence like no other.
-It’s still a punch in the gut even now, and it’s hard not to hit play on Endgame straight afterwards as a kind of tonic for your grief.
+It’s still a punch in the gut even now, and it’s hard not to hit put on Endgame straight afterwards as a kind of tonic for your grief.

 5. Captain America: Civil War

-Often less of a Captain America movie than Avengers 2.5, Captain America: Civil War asks you to pick a side between two of the most popular characters in comic book history and it makes valid points for choosing either, as Tony Stark collects together a found family of superheroes only for co-parent Steve Rogers to be torn between making it “Sokovia Accords official” or betray his values and the only brother he ever really knew.
-Marvel’s first Phase 3 film boasts a character roster the likes of which a normal action movie would struggle with, but returning Winter Soldier directors the Russo brothers make it all look easy, and even throw the MCU introductions of Black Panther and Spider-Man into the mix.
+Often less of a Captain America movie than Avengers 2.5, Captain America: Civil War asks you to pick a side between two of the most popular characters in comic book history and it makes valid points for choosing either, as Tony Stark collects together a found family of superheroes only for co-parent Steve Rogers to be torn between making it “Sokovia Accords” official or betray his values and the only brother he ever really knew.
+Marvel’s first Phase 3 film boasts a character roster the likes of which a normal action movie would struggle with, but returning Winter Soldier directors the Russo Brothers make it all look easy, and even throw the MCU introductions of Black Panther and Spider-Man into the mix.

 More than a rehearsal for their Infinity War and Endgame double bill, Civil War makes you watch a family of beloved but broken individuals disintegrate before your very eyes while Daniel Brühl’s villainous Helmut Zemo views the brawl passively from the sidelines, knowing that whoever loses will ultimately make him the winner.

-4. Black Panther
+3. Black Panther

 Black Panther is the only Marvel movie to be nominated for Best Picture.
 That kind of intense recognition both spotlights and obscures its cultural relevance.
 The first (overdue) Marvel movie to be led by a Black superhero was immediately celebrated for elevating often marginalized voices.
 But what Ryan Coogler, Chadwick Boseman, and company did with that voice is where it truly transcends.